Installation

 MCP Server (Global Install)

-Faster startupInstall the MCP server globally for faster startup (avoids npx download each time):
+Faster startupInstall the CLI globally for faster startup (avoids npx download each time).
+Use ekkos mcp in your IDE config, or npx -y @ekkos/cli@latest mcp with npx.

 TypeScript SDK